tgurriet/3laws/docs/sources/user_guide/runtime_assurance.rst

 Obstacles
 ---------

-The Obstacle Safety Map defines constraint equations corresponding to the distance between the robot geometry and a list of obstacles geometries.
+The obstacle safety map defines constraint equations corresponding to the distance between the robot geometry and a list of obstacles geometries.

 This safety map gets updated every time a new list of obstacles is received on the specified topic (see :ref:`control panel configuration <config_perception_obstacles>`).

 This list of obstacles is a topic of type ``lll_msgs/ObjectArray``:

 .. code:: text